Club Minecraft laptop recommendations

-High end (£400+) – A high-end laptop will have a very fast AMD FX processor, the FX-7600P and FX8800P are excellent.
+High end (£800+) – A high-end laptop will have a very fast AMD Ryen 7 or 9.
 In addition, you can look at i7 11XXX or 10XXX.
 At this price range you will be looking for a dedicated graphics card also with Nvidia or AMD dedicated graphics, at this price range you can expect a 30 series Nvidia or an AMD Radeon 6000 series, 16GB of RAM will be wanted as will a Solid State Hard drive (SSDs).
-These are a new type of hard drive without moving parts and are up to x100 time faster than the current mechanical types (HDDs) The laptops will also have Full HD screen showing 1920 x 1080 pixels, and will be perfect for running Minecraft with all settings on maximum.
+These are a new type of hard drive without moving parts and are up to x100 times faster than mechanical types (HDDs) The laptops will also have a Full HD screen showing 1920 x 1080 pixels and will be perfect for running Minecraft with all settings on maximum.

 One simple tip for running Minecraft is to avoid running anything else at the same time, closing other open windows or background programs will help to free up the resource on the computer for the game to use.